"Q: What do you get when you cross a snowman with a vampire ? A: Frostbite."

 How long can you keep skin exposed ?

 Personally I go out at least once a day for the weather balloon launches, staying no more than a few minutes.
 Unless there's some problem at my experimental container or at the weather station, in which case it's a 2km walk.
 Other people stay outside a lot more, like Emanuele who does two sampling sessions outside every day, 1km away from the station.
 Yes, heavy breathing outside can freeze lungs like it's happened to Jeff while pulling a heavy load; it leads to a persistent dry cough.
 Against this we have all designed our own methods: I use a neoprene mask and add a layer of pile to warm up the air while breathing through.
 Others use several layers of piles, or a plastic tube...
 As for the clothing I often wear my Valandré down suit bought for Himalaya: it's lightweight, warm and comfortable.
 The problem is that it's very fragile and the feathers have moved in some parts of the suit leaving cold spots.
 When I need to do dirty work outside I have an IPEV issued cotton suit, very warm, very thick but very heavy.
 For eye protection we have transparent goggles but they ice up quickly so now the best method seems to leave a very tiny opening for the eyes and use no goggles.
-At -70°C temperatures any square cm of exposed skin feel like it's burning immediately and you can recognize people whose protective clothing moved by the number of burn marks on their face, neck or wrists.
+At -70°C temperatures any square cm of exposed skin feel like it's burning immediately and you can recognize people whose protective clothing has shifted position by the number of burn marks on their face, neck or wrists.

 Although the cold triggers immediate pain on exposed skin, we paused outside in shorts at -70°C, without facemask at -78°C (and I froze my nose) and even took a dive in bathing suit in the melter at -65°C...